UltraEngine/Documentation/CPP/WidgetBlock_SetText.md

 # WidgetBlock::SetText

-This method sets defines a block of text to display.
+This method allows you to dynamically modify the text a widget block displays.
+This can be more efficient than clearing and re-creating all widget blocks.

 ## Syntax